 It’s even one of its best uses.

-Navaratna oil is the oil Sri Lankan women use for their hair.
+Sri Lankan women use Navratna oil for hair growth and care.
 I have tested it and advise against it for several reasons:

 - my scalp was extremely oily and greasy very quickly after shampooing.

 - I didn’t feel the nourishing side of amla oil and I am convinced that if I had continued to use it, my hair would have become brittle again.